Bouloute/CLI_Project/README.md

 ## Code of Conduct

-Everyone interacting in the CLIProject project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/CLI_Project/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the CLI_Project project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/CLI_Project/blob/master/CODE_OF_CONDUCT.md).